Body Language Etiquette: 11 Factors For Positive Body Language

-Body language etiquette is the set of rules to keep positive non-verbal communication.
-Such rules include:
+Body language etiquette is the set of rules to control our body non-verbal communication, which often happens unconsciously.

 1) Facial expressions & smile